The deadline to submit an application for Fall 2019 admission is January 11, 2019.

 - For the application, you may upload a scan of your transcript.
 If accepted, you will be required to submit an official, stamped paper transcript.

-- We do not have an official degree program in Medicinal Chemistry yet.
-If this is your interest, choose 'Pharmacology' as your program and indicate in the box 'List any other factors which you believe enhance your abilities for graduate studies' that you have an interest in 'Medicinal Chemistry.'
+- If Medicinal Chemistry is your interest, choose 'Pharmacology' as your program and indicate in the box 'List any other factors which you believe enhance your abilities for graduate studies' that you have an interest in 'Medicinal Chemistry.'
 In addition, e-mail Ms. Nieto (see below), so we can flag your application.

 - The campus code for GRE and TOEFL score delivery is 6870.
 There is no department code.